tempertemper/www.tempertemper.net/src/site/about.md

 title: About Martin at tempertemper
 heading: About Martin
 intro: |
-    It's very nice that you want to know more about me and my business!
-I’m Martin and I run tempertemper Web Design.
-I'm a Scotsman based in Newcastle upon Tyne, in the North East of England, and I work with clients from sunny California to rural Yorkshire.
+    It's very nice that you want to know more about me!
+Where to start!?
+I’m Martin and I design and build websites.
+I'm from Glasgow but live in Newcastle upon Tyne.
+I’m married with two kids.
 layout: base
 ---